FraTesta/experimental_ws/src/final_assignment/README.md

 ```

 ## **System's Limitations**
 The system was tested for a long period having in general good behaviors.
 However some times in the first terminal might appear an error message saying that the robot is not able to find a global path.
 It's a problem related to the *move_base* package settings.
 I was not able to solve it, however it's very rare that happens and most of the time the system automatically solves such problem by finding again the path or detecting a new ball.
-If for this reason the robot is blocked, it is sufficient for the user to type "play" to switch to the PLAY mode.
+If for this reason the stopped, it is sufficient for the user to type "play" to abort the current mission.

-Another possible limitation is the _explore_ function that in some cases requires a few attempts to find a certain ball in the begging phase as already explained in the [Explore description](#explore).
+Another possible limitation is the _explore_ function that in some cases requires a few attempts to find a certain ball in the begging phase and it might not work so good with other environments as already explained in the [Explore description](#explore).

 ## **Possible technical improvements**